 What does the future hold?

 SNJ raised its concerns about these arrangements back in the spring.
-Separately, other groups who are closer to Whitehall’s movers and shakers, like the National Network of Parent Carer Forums (NNPCF), have quietly and insistently raised their concerns about post-inspection arrangements.
+Separately, other groups like the National Network of Parent Carer Forums (NNPCF), have quietly and insistently raised their concerns with Whitehall about post-inspection arrangements.

 And in July, the Secretary of State for Education, Damian Hinds, announced that changes were coming.
 He asked Ofsted and CQC to do two things: